dev-xiligroup/private-files/README.md

 # private-files
-WP private files according capabilities and parent (post linked to this attachment) custom fields
+WP private files according capabilities and parent (post linked to the attachment describing the file in WP database) custom fields

 ## protects files
 When downloading files from a WP website, test if the file can be downloaded.
 Test capabilities of connected user or test parent post (private or not) or custom fields of parent of attachment containing the file.

 ## prerequisite
-some knowledge in .htaccess and in WP core files.
+some knowledges in .htaccess and in WP core files.

 ## Technical parts